What Is The Required Commitment?

 How Do I Sign Up?

-Church wide sign-ups will be on September 16th.
+Church wide sign-ups are at the beginning of each quarter.
 You may choose any group until it is full!
-Our pastors will be happy to help you find just the right group for you if you have any questions.
+Our pastor or deacons will also be happy to help you find just the right group for you if you have any questions.

 At the end of the quarter, you can choose to continue in your current group, find another group or take a break.
 We believe though that what we are committed to will determine what we will become.
 Therefore, we affirm that these groups should be a priority in all members’ lives.